Goodyear profit tops estimates; shares surge

 The profit beat came even as revenue slumped 5 percent and missed Wall Street expectations.
 Goodyear also confirmed its outlook for 2014 through 2016.

-Goodyear funded its U.S. plan with $1.15 billion (690.98 million pounds) in cash.
+Goodyear funded its U.S. plan with $1.15 billion in cash.
 The company added that it had started to freeze its pension plan and adopt a more conservative investment strategy.

 "The bigger story is that strong Q4 cash flow allowed Goodyear to fully fund the hourly pension entirely with cash, with no mix of debt as was widely expected," Citi analyst Itay Michaeli said in a research note.